Sheffield-MPS/JupyterBookTemplate/welcome.md

 At the very least, you will need to edit this page to display the correct module code and title above, and to replace this text with something more appropriate for your module.

-To edit this landing page, go to [https://github.com/Sheffield-MPS/JupyterBookTemplate](https://github.com/Sheffield-MPS/JupyterBookTemplate).
+To edit this landing page, go to your module's github repository which is at [https://github.com/Sheffield-MPS/JupyterBookTemplate](https://github.com/Sheffield-MPS/JupyterBookTemplate).
 From there, you have two choices:
 1. If you're familiar with git and github, you can clone the repository and make edits, commit, then push as you usually would for a git repo; or
 2. Click on `welcome.md` in the left-hand menu, then click on the little pen icon ![](./penicon.png) which is toward the upper right of the page.
 Doing so will start the editor mode on github.
 Once you've made the edits you need, click on the green "Commit Changes".
 You can add a commit message and description of your changes in the pop-up box, if you want.
 Ensure "Commit directly to the main branch" is selected, then click on "Commit changes".